 Upon explaining in a meaningful way why a particular kind of information is needed, CLDN will obtain and document the person's consent.
-All completed consents will be filed as hard copies in the person's primary file and their presence documented in the AIMS database.
+All completed consents will be filed as hard copies in the person's primary file.
+Some consents are acquired during the supported person's annual support agreement meeting.
+These documents are scanned onto our server with a hard copy also being kept in the supported person's profile binder.
 When a new use is identified for information already in our possession, a new consent will be obtained.
 Express consent will be obtained whenever possible and in all cases when the information is considered sensitive.
 However, consent can be assumed (i.e. implied consent) when it can be reasonably inferred from the actions or expectations of the person.
 For example, if a parent wishes to be informed of her child's doings in our respite program, she is providing implied consent for us to enter her phone number into our database.